coderaiser/cloudcmd/README.md

     git clone git://github.com/coderaiser/cloudcmd.git
     git checkout dev

-It is possible thet dev version of Cloud Commander will needed dev version of Minify, so to get it you should type a couple more commands:
+It is possible that dev version of Cloud Commander will needed dev version of Minify, so to get it you should type a couple more commands:

     cd node_modules